datasunrise-github/waf_datasunrise/README.md

 ```

 **Note:**
-After making changes to Generative AI settings (e.g., setting up the instance, audit rules, event tagging, or Dynamic Masking attributes), you need to restart the relevant container to apply them.
+After making changes to Generative AI settings (e.g., setting up the instance, audit rules, event tagging, or Dynamic Masking attributes), you need to restart the ecap container to apply them.

 > Look for a container with **"ecap"** in its name and restart it:
 >